suryakanteti/PES-Final-Project/README.md

 The UART is non-blocking and highly responsive, where the user can enter commands even while the tones are playing.

+Please refer to the project proposal document for further details.

 The DSP effect of an echo is introduced using the echo command, where the echo sound effect is created for a tone with diminishing volume.

 The "play" command can take multiple tones at once, including the duration of each tone in seconds.